 PSHE and Promoting British Values

 The PSHE curriculum underpins the DfE’s requirement to promote British Values.
-By ensuring a strong form time programme alongside dedicated lesson time with all subject staff involved in the delivery we can ensure this requirement is met.
-At Barlby we recognise the multi-cultural, multi-faith and ever changing nature of the UK.
+At Barlby, we recognise the multi-cultural, multi-faith and ever changing nature of the UK.
 We also understand the vital role we have in ensuring individuals are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally influence them.
 At Barlby we educate students to and follow equal opportunities guidance to guarantee there will be no discrimination against an individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.

 The five key British Values of democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs are underpinned by the school values which are throughout all elements of the curriculum but none more so than PSHE where we, through the ‘Living in the Wider World’ strand prepare students for life beyond the formal, examined curriculum ensuring that we promote and reinforce British Values to all of our students.